nsc-norway/pipeline/SETUP.md

 When slurm client is running on the LIMS servers (OUS): see nsc.py for two lines to add to `/etc/sudoers` to allow glsai user to run jobs as `seq-user`.

+Add the glsai to UNIX groups if necessary.
+For OUS, add it to the nsc-seq group, so it can read the scripts.
+Use sudo vigr to add this to /etc/group: nsc-seq:x:163877:glsai and use sudo vigr -s to add this to /etc/gshadow: nsc-seq:!::glsai

 ## Compute nodes